bullet-train-co/bullet_train-core/bullet_train/docs/themes/on-jumpstart-pro-projects.md

 ### Update `tailwind.config.js`

-Replace with these contents, which merge the Bullet Train-specific tailwind configs with those of Jumpstart PRO:
+Replace with these contents, which merge the Bullet Train-specific tailwind configs with those of Jumpstart PRO.

+_Note: After this step, you might get an error on build about a missing `process.env.THEME`.
+Follow with the next step to fix this error._

 ```js
 const path = require('path');